Sekkilhar: Temples for Sekkilhar

 As per an inscription from Srivanjiyam, Sekkilhar was deified and provisions were made for the worship of his idol by a person called Anapaayan.

 There are temples dedicated to Sekkilhar.
 These include the Kundrathur Sekkilhar Temple at Kundrathur, Chennai, and the Devakottai Nagara Sivan Kovil (also called the "Sekkilhar Kovil") in the Chettinad region of Sivagangai district in Tamil Nadu, where Saint Sekkilhar is the procession deity.

 Research Centre

-The Sekkilhar Research Centre conducts research on his epic Periyapuranam and the period, art, culture, civilization, rituals, socioeconomic conditions, and religion/secularism of the times and place surrounding it.
+The Sekkilhar Research Centre conducts research on his epic Periyapuranam and the period, art, culture, civilisation, rituals, socioeconomic conditions, and religion/secularism of the times and place surrounding it.